Why SSO is Only Part of Multi-Cloud Identity

 The answer to this coexistence challenge lies in extending secure access from on-prem apps to the cloud by linking on-prem identity with cloud identity.
 The solution must span across SaaS applications to on-premises applications.
 Today, SSO only works in the cloud OR on-prem, but not both.
 The solution must also gracefully migrate on-prem apps to the cloud without rewriting or touching them.
 In other words, an app must be decoupled from its old identity system and layered onto a new identity system – all transparently for users.

-The solution is decentralized identity via an identity fabric
+The solution is distributed identity via an identity fabric

 An Identity Fabric is a distributed identity management framework.
 An Identity Fabric orchestrates, abstracts, integrates and discovers identity data across multiple systems we call Identity Domains.
 It furthermore orchestrates identities and policies in distributed Identity Domains and presents that identity data consistently to hybrid and multi-cloud infrastructures.